shwetkm/30-Day-LeetCoding-Challenge-Apr-2020/README.md

 # 30-Day-LeetCoding-Challenge-Apr-2020
-30 Day Coing challenge amidst COVID-19 Lockdown https://leetcode.com/explore/featured/card/30-day-leetcoding-challenge/
+30 Day Coding challenge amidst COVID-19 Lockdown https://leetcode.com/explore/featured/card/30-day-leetcoding-challenge/

 With many of us around the world being encouraged to stay indoors and work from home, this is the perfect opportunity for you to focus on studying up for future code interviews.
 In order to help you stay focussed, LeetCode is running the 30-Day LeetCoding Challenge for the month of April.
 Each day, we'll challenge you to solve a frequently-asked interview problem.